jamesm224/ProSynTaxDB-workflow/README.md

-# GORG-AMZ Classifer
+# ProSynTaxDB Workflow

 Hey Future Researchers who use this!
-Here is the code repository for the GORG-AMZ Classifier.
+Here is the code repository for the ProSynTaxDB Workflow.

 Made by James Mullet and Nhi Vo!
 ![updated_genomes (2)](https://github.com/jamesm224/gorg_db_update/assets/86495895/181bba39-b338-4553-97c3-8a7f553ec7fa)